 You can also import or add the opening balances to all your accounts, ensuring that your data is up to date.

-If you are looking for an online accounting software to help with your accounts, then start a 30-day trial now and see how easy it is with Deskera Books.
+If you are looking for an online accounting software to help with your accounts, then start with our free trial now and see how easy it is with Deskera Books.

 Here are some other articles related to chart of accounts that you may find interesting.